Watch this 8 minute video clip to learn more about the beginning of the Initiative and its mission.

 Today, the Catholic Common Ground Initiative is committed not only to facilitating dialogue but also to exemplifying a process of communication that values varying perspectives and works to foster faith and understanding.

 In the Spring of 2009, the Initiative created a new strategic plan, “A Living Witness."
-The Initiative moved to the Bernardin Center at Catholic Theological Union in November 2009.
+The Initiative moved to The Bernardin Center for Theology and Ministry at Catholic Theological Union, Chicago, in November of 2009.

 OVERVIEW OF THE INITIATIVE’S BEGINNINGS: